Honolulu

 Honolulu is home to Iolani Palace, the only official state residence of royalty in the United States, once inhabited by the Hawaiian Kingdom's monarchs.

-Monthly Pricing - Departures from Honolulu
+Monthly Pricing - Cruises visiting Honolulu

 Jan